 Implementing CEP

-The steps below are required to implement a CEP solution.
+The steps below are required to implement a CEP solution.1.
+Enable the enterprise IT infrastructure to capture events.

 2. Correlate/match these events to business objects for context and to determine causality.